 The section with the structure can be hidden, as any other section on the page.
-(Available on JIRA 4.2 and later)

 Once you hide the structure section, it will remain hidden even if you open another issue page.

 The hidden flag is stored in a browser cookie.